 Get Medical Attention

-Dog bite injuries can be very serious.
 If your injuries are severe or life-threatening, call 911 for emergency medical attention.
-Serious injuries can worsen quickly, so don’t delay getting help if you need it.
+Serious injuries can worsen quickly, so don’t delay in getting help if you need it.

 If your injuries are not as serious, stay at the scene to compile further information.

 If the dog’s owner is present during or after the attack, ask for their name and contact information.
 Then, find out if the dog has gotten its shots and when they were administered.
 Ask if the dog has ever bitten or shown aggressive signs before.

 Be prepared if the dog’s owner tries to say you provoked the dog or that the bite wasn’t that serious.
 They will try to protect themselves, but the owner is usually at fault when a dog bite occurs.